DanielMartensson/MataveID/examples/fisherfacesExample.md

 ```

 ### Step 3
-After you have choosen your pooling settings, it's time to generate select the option `3.
+After you have choosen your pooling settings, it's time to generate `.pgm` files.
+Select the option `3.
 Generate PGM data from images`.
 This will turn all images into `.pgm` files.

 ```matlab